peterddrummond/xspde_matlab/doc/source/interactive.rst

 To simulate a stochastic equation like this interactively, first make sure Matlab path is pointing to the xSPDE folder and type ``clear`` to clear old data.

-Next, enter the xSPDE parameters (see :ref:`chap-api`) into the command window, as follows:
+Next, enter the xspde parameters (see :ref:`chap-api`) into the command window, as follows:

 ::